Socket 8

 The Socket 8 CPU socket was used exclusively with the Intel Pentium Pro and Pentium II Overdrive computer processors.
+It and Socket 7 marked the beginning of ACPI support on some later boards.
 Intel discontinued Socket 8 in favor of Slot 1 with the introduction of the Pentium II and Slot 2 with the release of the Pentium II Xeon in 1998.

 Technical specifications

 Socket 8 is a unique rectangular CPGA socket with 387 pins.
 It supports FSB speeds ranging from 60 to 66 MHz, a voltage of 3.1 or 3.3 V, and support for the Pentium Pro and the Pentium II OverDrive CPUs.
 Socket 8 also has a unique pin arrangement pattern.
 One part of the socket has pins in a PGA grid, while the other part uses a SPGA grid.

 An engineering sample of the Pentium II Overdrive CPU showing the bottom of the unit.